 about our team

-Sofia is a communication specialist and senior trainer on participatory events.
-Having studied Communications, she established herself as a public relations and communications representative for various organizations.
-After spending several years in the public relations and marketing fields, she decided to dive deep into the project management field.
-Having participated in gender equality and empowerment projects in Greece, Spain, Albania and Brazil, she built a global picture around gender mainstreaming in every aspect of professional and personal life.
-Consequently, the next step was to participate in workshops as a speaker, organize conferences and design hands-on workshops for children and adults.
-Her passion is travelling and participating in community building processes.
+She is a communicαtion specialist and non-formal education trainer.
+After studying Communication, Sofia worked as a public relations and communication representative for various organizations.
+After spending several years in the fields of marketing and agency representation, she decided to dive deep into the field of project management.
+Participating in gender equality and empowerment projects in Greece, Germany, Spain, Albania, Germany, Spain and Brazil, she built a global picture around the integration of gender in every aspect of professional and personal life.
+Consequently, the next step was to participate in workshops as a speaker, organize conferences and design experiential workshops for children and adults.
+Her passion is travelling and coordinating participatory processes in groups.

 Gender equality and social inclusion specialist

 Lamprini is a graduate of the Department of Philosophy, Education and Psychology with further training in Expressive Art Therapy.
 After working for two years in the refugee field in structures to protect vulnerable children and women who have experienced gender based violence, in 2019 she found herself in a Zambian school organizing human rights workshops for children and adolescents.
 She has been a member of feminist and LGBTQI+ groups and integrates the gender dimension into all the activities she organizes.
 At Genderhood, she continues her active contribution towards a society of equality and gender free expression.

 Early Childhood Educator